jimmychang94/JJCommerce/README.md

 ## Product Database Schema/Explanation
 We have a products table to store all the products.
+This stores:
+  -  Product ID
+  -  Product Sku
+  -  Product Name
+  -  Product Price
+  -  Product Image
+  -  Product Description
+  -  Product Category

 We have a basket table to store every basket made by every user in our user database.
+This stores:
+  -  Basket ID
+  -  User Id
+  -  List of Basket Items

 We have a basket item table to store the references to the products and the baskets as well as hold the quantity of the product that the user wishes to buy.
+This stores:
+  -  Basket Item ID
+  -  Basket ID
+  -  Product
+  -  Product ID
+  -  Quantity

 ## Our website:
 Please [click here](http://jandjcommerce.azurewebsites.net/) to access our site.